DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 CLOVES is a mnemonic acronym for:

-CLOVES syndrome is extremely rare — about 40 cases have been reported as of 2020 — and there is no accurate estimation of the incidence or prevalence globally.
+CLOVES syndrome is rare and there is no accurate estimation of the incidence or prevalence globally.
 The mutation is sporadic and there is no known familial predisposition.

 CLOVES syndrome is caused by a somatic mosaic gain-of-function mutation (a mutation that occurs after the creation of the zygote) in the PIK3CA gene .
 It is a part of the PIK3CA-Related Overgrowth Spectrum (PROS), a group of rare overgrowth disorders .